-The wild animals were being illegally trafficked out the park but where sniffed out by the dogs.
+The wild animals were being illegally trafficked out of the park but were sniffed out by the dogs.
 The turtles and the crocodile have subsequently been released back into the tributary of the Congo River.
-However, the African greys where in poor condition and are currently being rehabilitated at the park headquarters in Mbomo.
+However, the African greys were in poor condition and are currently being rehabilitated at the park headquarters in Mbomo.

 Wild African grey parrots are targeted for the pet trade and are trafficked from the Congo to South Africa illegally where they are then sold onto breeders and exotic bird collectors around the world.

 While at the park, the dogs also discovered an undisclosed amount of bushmeat that was burned on sight.

 These malinois form part of a national project in its test phase, as a component of the Application of Law for Fauna (PALF).
 Rick and Shon are currently used to sniff out ivory, bushmeat and weapons at the airport and various other checkpoints around the Congo.

-PALF is the Congolese member of the EAGLE Network, a group of projects operating in eight countries in Africa, aiming to ensure that environmental regulations are met and environmental crimes follow through with legal consequence.
+PALF is the Congolese member of the EAGLE Network, a group of projects operating in eight countries in Africa, aiming to ensure that environmental regulations are met and environmental crimes follow through with legal consequences.

 Zander of African Parks, states that it is important to realise the difference between smuggling and transporting.
 Most people in the Congo are unaware bushmeat is illegal and carry small quantities of it openly – transporting it to feed their families.
-The problem is when people actively try hiding or disguising large amounts of meat, this is considered ‘smuggling’ and were the canine’s distinct sense of smell is put to use.
+The problem is when people actively try hiding or disguising large amounts of meat, this is considered ‘smuggling’ and where the canine’s distinct sense of smell is put to use.